-Biking is great here, but remember to:
+Biking is great here, but remember to

-- .
-Wear a helmet. - Use a light or multiple lights (you can be ticketed for not having a front light) when it is dark outside. - Use heavy-duty U locks (plural). - Use an inconspicuous low-end commuter/beater bike for campus or make sure your bike is in your office or watched by the Bike Valet service. - Be careful crossing the streetcar tracks; it is recommended to cross the tracks at a 90 degree angle. - .
-Watch for vehicular red-light runners. - Make sure you understand the left-turn business here (see below).

-• Come to a complete stop at all stop signs, which means putting one foot on the ground.
+- Wear a helmet. - Use a light or multiple lights (you can be ticketed for not having a front light) when it is dark outside. - Use heavy-duty U locks (plural). - Use an inconspicuous low-end commuter/beater bike for campus or make sure your bike is in your office, in secure storage, or watched by the Bike Valet service. - Be careful crossing the streetcar tracks; it is recommended to cross the tracks at a 90 degree angle.
+Numerous people have fallen on the tracks! - Watch for automobiles that run red lights. - Make sure you understand the left-turn business here (see below). - Come to a complete stop at all stop signs, which means putting one foot on the ground.
 You can get ticketed for not doing this.